Spinach Caprese Salad with Cherry Vinaigrette

 Spinach caprese salad

-- Add the spinach in an even layer in a large bowl or serving dish.5 ounces (1 package) fresh baby spinach
+- Add the spinach in an even layer in a large bowl or serving dish.5 ounces fresh baby spinach

-- Overlap alternating tomato and mozzarella slices on the spinach and sprinkle with chopped basil.2 slicer tomatoes, sliced ¼ inch thick, 8 ounches fresh mozzarella cheese (ovolini or other large ball), sliced ¼ inch thick, 2 tbsp fresh basil, chopped
+- Overlap alternating tomato and mozzarella slices on the spinach and sprinkle with chopped basil.2 slicer tomatoes, sliced ¼ inch thick, 8 ounces fresh mozzarella cheese (ovolini or other large ball), sliced ¼ inch thick, 2 tablespoons fresh basil, chopped

 - Serve with the cherry vinaigrette or just drizzled with extra virgin olive oil and sprinkled with salt.